Things to consider when choosing your Student Accommodation in Plymouth.

 Greenbank & St Judes: Greenbank and St Judes is another hugely popular area for the student population with its close proximity to the City Centre and the University.
 The properties in this area can range from 1 bedroom flats to huge 13 bedroom houses like our Lipson Road house!
 This area is great for anyone looking for large rooms, affordable prices and a short commute.

 Number of rooms

-Another key factor in deciding your student house should be the number of rooms in the property.
+Another key factor in deciding your student accommodation in Plymouth should be the number of rooms in the property.
 You might want to live in a large social house with 10 bedrooms in your first few years, this is a great chance to socialise and meet new people!
 This can be great fun for anyone looking for this lifestyle at University.